BISHOPDAN/alx-system_engineering-devops/0x05-processes_and_signals/README.md

 ## Technologies
 * Scripts written in Bash 4.3.11(1)
-I* Tested on Ubuntu 20.04 LTS
+* Tested on Ubuntu 20.04 LTS

 ## Files